 Dr. Sandra Lee (aka Dr. Pimple Popper) incorporates lactic acid into these SLMD favorites:

-- Resurfacing Acne Swipes: formulated with a cocktail of salicylic, glycolic and lactic acids to exfoliate, unclog pores and minimize signs of premature aging.
+- AHA/BHA Swipes: formulated with a cocktail of salicylic, glycolic and lactic acids to exfoliate, unclog pores and minimize signs of premature aging.

 - Glycolic Acid Body Scrub: a combination of two AHAs and self-dissolving granules to soften and slough off dead skin cells.